Valeriy Shmarov

-Valeriy Mykolaiovych Shmarov (Валерій Миколайович Шмаров; 14 August 1945 – 14 October 2018) was a Ukrainian politician.
-From 10 October 1994 to 8 July 1996 he was the third Minister of Defence of Ukraine.
+Valeriy Mykolaiovych Shmarov (Валерій Миколайович Шмаров; 14 August 1945 – 14 October 2018) was a Ukrainian politician and aerospace engineer.
+He served as the third Minister of Defence of Ukraine between 10 October 1994 and 8 July 1996.

 Biography

-Shmarov was born on 14 August 1945 in the village of Zholoby, in central Ukraine.
-Education: Kyiv College of Information Systems and Technologies (radio mechanic, 1966), Taras Shevchenko National University of Kyiv (economist, 1972).
+Shmarov was born on 14 August 1945, in the village of Zholoby in central Ukraine.
+He graduated from the Kyiv College of Information Systems and Technologies as a radio mechanic in 1966, and from the Taras Shevchenko National University of Kyiv as an economist in 1972.

-From 1966 to 1987 he worked at Kiev Radio Factory in positions from a regulator of radio equipment to a Production Director.
+From 1966 to 1987 he worked at Kiev Radio Factory in many positions, ranging from a regulator of radio equipment to a Production Director.
 He participated in the creation of control systems of several generations of strategic missiles and spacecraft, including the complex "Energia-Buran".

-In 1988–1992 he was a director of Zhulyany Machine-Building Plant which produces controlled surface-to-air missile for S-300 systems.
+Between 1988 and 1992 he was the director of the Zhulyany Machine-Building Plant which produced controlled surface-to-air missile for the S-300 systems.

-From 1992 to 1993 he was a First Deputy Director General of the National Space Agency of Ukraine.
+From 1992 to 1993 he was the First Deputy Director General of the National Space Agency of Ukraine.
 He participated in the development and implementation of the National Space Program of Ukraine.

-From 1993 to 1995 he was a Vice-Prime Minister of Ukraine on issues of military-industrial complex of Ukraine.
+From 1993 to 1995 he was a Vice-Prime Minister of Ukraine on issues of the military-industrial complex of Ukraine.

 Shmarov was appointed Minister of Defence in 1994.
 At the time, he was the first civilian to hold the office of minister of defence in any Commonwealth of Independent States state.
 Shmarov was described by political scientist Taras Kuzio as "strongly in favour of Ukraine's nuclear disarmament", and his appointment was part of a broader effort by President Leonid Kuchma to assert political control over the Armed Forces of Ukraine.
-He was criticised by Ukrainian national democrats for perceived Russophilia, and Kuzio notes that he at one point sued the Evening Kyiv for libel after it referred to him as such.
+He was criticised by Ukrainian national democrats for perceived Russophilia; Kuzio notes that he at one point sued the Evening Kyiv for libel after it referred to him as such.
 National democratic circles also criticised Shmarov's efforts to reform the military, and he was ultimately dismissed by Kuchma on 11 July 1996 for being unable to "carry out the role assigned to him", as Kuchma publicly stated.

 From 1997 he was an Honorary President of the Association of Aviation Enterprises of Ukraine "Ukraviaprom".